 The ProBar Base Bar

 ProBar has quite a selection of different plant-based bars and snacks but when it comes to protein, you can’t beat the Base bar.
 Not only does it have one of the highest protein levels of vegan bars but it also has earned itself a mention in major health and fitness magazines.
-It is also gluten free, which means there’s a lot less fillers and more of the good stuff!
+It is also gluten-free, which means there are a lot fewer fillers and more of the good stuff!

 - Chocolate Bliss